onixgod/SOC-Automation-Project/README.md

 -   Click "Apps" tab → Search "VirusTotal"
 -   Click VirusTotal to activate
--   Drag VirusTotal app to canvas
+-   Drag the VirusTotal app to the canvas
 -   Label the App and change Action: `Get hash report`

 **Figure 130: Drag VirusTotal App**